mariaSlimani/mariaSlimani/README.md

 - 👋 Hi, I’m @mariaSlimani.
 - 👀 I’m interested in creative writing, graphic design, software developpement (desktop, web, game, mobile) and AI.
-- 🌱 I’m currently a 5th year student at ESI-Algiers.
+- 🌱 I graduated from ESI-Algiers and currently hold a diploma of state computer engineer, System and software engineering branch.
-- 💞️ I’m looking to collaborate on any interesting developpement project.
+- 💞️ I’m open for work and currently looking to collaborate on any interesting developpement project.
 - 📫 You can reach me thru my E-mail : iw_slimani@esi.dz
                           or my LinkedIn account : linkedin.com/in/wassila-maria-slimani/